IMACS-GmbH/emBRICK/Protocol Stacks/remoteBUS/Python via TCP-IP or RSxxx (using Windows-PC or RaspberryPi)/README.md

 Run the following command in your terminal:

 ```
-In Windows: pip install emBrick
+In Windows: pip install emBRICK
 ```

 ```
-In RaspberryPiOs:pip3 install emBrick
+In RaspberryPiOs:pip3 install emBRICK
 ```

 ## Usage